edgepointlearning/edgepointlearning.com/src/collections/pages/stories/story.petsmart.md

 client: PetSmart
 icon: /clients/petsmart.png

-headline: PetSmart Rolls Out New eLearning Program With EdgePoint
+headline: PetSmart rolls out new eLearning program with edgepoint

 quote: EdgePoint was instrumental in rolling out in-store eLearning for the first time in our history.
 We quickly developed a co-development working relationship with EdgePoint as an extension of our internal team.